imponeer/smarty-sunrise-http-router/README.md

 <a href="{url name='ROUTE_NAME' attributes=['p1'=>'v1']}">go there</a>
 ```

 `attributes` can be used also as shortcut `attr` or not used at all.
+This param maybe needed depending on a route.

 ## How to contribute?